-If you import the XML file and it creates a Revit surface, yes, you’ll notice that will work within the Site Designer, so you can actually edit the terrain and work with it.
-When you select that object, it is going to be a Revit-based surface at that point.
+If you import the XML file and it creates a Revit surface, yes, you'll notice that it will work within the Site Designer, so you can actually edit the terrain and work with it.
+When you select that object, it is going to be a Revit-based surface at that reference point.

 If you created a toposurface in Revit, would you be able to create a volume in Civil 3D?